uclahs-cds/pipeline-call-sSV/README.md

 ## Pipeline Steps:

-### Call Somatic Structural Variants:
+### Call Somatic Structural Variants - DELLY workflow:

 #### 1. Calling Single Sample Somatic Structural Variants
 ```script
 delly call --genome hg38.fa --exclude hg38.excl --map-qual 20 --min-clique-size 5 --mad-cutoff 15 --outfile t1.bcf tumor1.bam normal1.bam
 ```
-This step requires an aligned and sorted tumor sample BAM file and a matched normal sample as an input for variant calling with Delly.
+This step requires an aligned and sorted tumor sample BAM file and a matched normal sample as an input for variant calling with DELLY.
 The stringent filters (`--map-qual 20` `--min-clique-size 5` `--mad-cutoff 15`) are added, which can drastically reduce the runtime, especially when the input BAMs are big.
 In the pipeline, these filters are specified in the NextFlow input parameters [config file](config/template.config).
 If need be, these stringent filters can be adjusted in the config file.

 #### 2. Query the generated bcfs to get the sample names, which will be used in step 3.